SUPPORT OUTSTANDING STUDENTS

 Learn more on our Student Opportunities page.

-This program provides financial support and professional connections for students to work with EJ organizations and other civic leaders to advance goals for more livable and prosperous places.
-This fellowship is part of the Luskin Center for Innovation’s commitment to partner organizations and support for first-generation Bruins, students of color, and other emerging environmental leaders.
+This program provides financial support and professional connections for students to work with environmental justice organizations and other civic leaders to advance goals for more livable and prosperous places.

 Current and recent community partners: